-Besides, this juice gives a bit sour flavor.
+Besides, this juice gives a bit of sour flavor.
 Some companies sell unpasteurized apple juice in the market with the permission of the government.
 Therefore, to avoid any unforeseen mishap, you have to stay away from drinking unpasteurized juices though they taste like fresh juice.

 Should You Pasteurize your Apple Juice?

 But, sometimes we could not drink concentrated juice at a time.
 It may be for our busyness or other personal reasons.
-Therefore, to provide longer juice’s shelf life, we can pasteurize the apple juice for up to two-three months or even further.
+Therefore, to provide longer juice shelf life, we can pasteurize the apple juice for up to two-three months or even further.

 Why Do Companies Pasteurize Juice?

-Most of the commercial juice processing companies sell the pasteurized apple juice.
+Most of the commercial juice processing companies sell pasteurized apple juice.
 They pasteurize juice at 80°C-95°C to kill all harmful bacteria.
 This pasteurization process ensures retaining all-natural nutrients and natural taste.

 Apart from that, as juice companies need longer juices shelf life, this preservation method helps them preserve the juice for up to one year to two years.
-Besides they don’t want to take the risk of charge if someone gets sick by drinking unpasteurized liquid.
+Besides they don’t want to take the risk of being charged if someone gets sick by drinking unpasteurized liquid.
 On top of that, any sue can badly blemish their goodwill.
 So to stay in the safe zone, they pasteurize their apple juice.